 The set of IDMP specifications consists of five standards and four implementation guides.
 The IDMP standards provide a high-level conceptual model while the implementation guides give a fragmented, physical implementation using HL7 SPL and other HL7 version 3 CDA specifications.
 There is a clear intent with a number of stakeholders to no longer use HL7 version 3 for future implementations and move to HL7 FHIR instead.
 In order to guide coherent implementation of IDMP, an intermediate logical model is needed to provide an implementation independent model.
-Current implementation, but are not in the conceptual model.
+Current implementation experience has shown that, for instance, some attributes are implicitly included in the HL7 implementation, but are not in the conceptual model.
 The IDMP logical model shall therefore provide a detailed specification of all data elements that are fundamental to using IDMP in real-world systems.
 The logical model should provide a solid basis for technical implementation, whether it is in the form of a database or a technical exchange format (such as HL7).

 The IDMP logical model shall be positioned between the IDMP standards (in particular EN ISO 11615) and the IDMP implementation guides (in particular CEN ISO/TS 20443).
-It should build upon the highlevel conceptual model and partial logical data models already provided in the standards.
+It should build upon the high-level conceptual model and partial logical data models already provided in the standards.
 In addition, it should take into account the implementation experience embedded in the implementation guides and underlying HL7 specifications.
 Care should be taken not to develop the IDMP logical model as an independent entity, but to keep it fully aligned with the existing IDMP standards and implementation guides.